AlbertoElias/html-resume/resume_content/_projects/0-holo-presentation.md

 link: http://holo-presentation.vercel.app/
 visible: true
 ---
-A prototype to test out presentations native to 3D environments.
+A prototype for presentations native to 3D environments.